saranblock3/homad/README.md

 ## Installation

-Simply download an executable from the release page.
+Executables for Linux and macOS are available on the release page.
+For Windows, the executable must be built from source.